millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 There is one last issue to solve before clustering.
 Each earthquake data point has norm :math:`1` in Euclidean coordinates, since it lies on the surface of a sphere of radius :math:`1`.
 Therefore, the cluster centers should also have norm :math:`1`.
-Otherwise, the means can’t be interpreted as locations on the surface of the earth, and the k-means algorithm will struggle to find good clusters.
+Otherwise, the means can’t be interpreted as locations on the surface of the earth, and the K-Means algorithm will struggle to find good clusters.
 A solution to this problem is to normalize the mean vectors at each iteration, so that they are always unit vectors.